TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 <ol type = "i">
 <li>

-As in the proof of the equality of the characteristic polynomials ({prf:ref}`Prop:Diagonalizable:SimilarCharpoly`) we have:
+As in the proof of the equality of the characteristic polynomials ({prf:ref}`Prop:Diagonalisable:SimilarCharpoly`) we have:

 <BR>